 The Energy has sufficient intensity to put the nervous system of the body on red alert.
-Stress hormones like cortisol and adrenalin are felt as uncomfortable sensations in the body.
+Stress hormones like cortisol and adrenaline are felt as uncomfortable sensations in the body.

 The Child will often report feeling alone.
 But this is important – alone is not an emotion.
 This the sense of isolation that reinforces how vulnerable the Child is feeling.

 Perceptions form decisions which become habits of thought.
 We call them beliefs.
 Thoughts generate feelings and emotions which drive reflexes and cravings.
-Over time, these become habitual behaviors.
-And habitual behaviors eventually generate the kinds of symptoms that clients come to see you about.
+Over time, these become habitual behaviours.
+And habitual behaviours eventually generate the kinds of symptoms that clients come to see you about.